 - Muslim Voices in an Election Year: Compassionate Listening • St. Francis Day Celebration • Saturday, October 1, Agape Community, Ware, Massachusetts

-- New England Gathering of War Tax Resisters and Supporters, Agape Community, Ware, Massachusetts, and some events in Amherst • October 14-16, 2016.
+- New England Gathering of War Tax Resisters and Supporters, Agape Community, Ware, Massachusetts • October 14-16, 2016.
+Report and video links soon.

-World Congress on Military and Social Spending in Berlin, Germany • September 30 – Oktober 3 • http://demilitarize.org/congress-2016
+World Congress on Military and Social Spending in Berlin, Germany September 30 – Oktober 3, 2016 • Sponsored by the International Peace Bureau

 The first International Conference on War Tax Resistance and Peace Tax Campaigns was held in Tübingen, Germany, in 1986.
 Conferences are held every-other-year, most often in Europe with a few exceptions: India in 1998; U.S. in 2000; and Colombia in 2013.
 While the conferences are organized by the local groups, Conscience and Peace Tax International (CPTI) was founded at the conference in Hondarribia, Spain, in 1994, to connect the groups working on legislative campaigns and to track legal issues internationally.
 The CPTI website includes reports from meetings, links to groups, court documents, and more.